Facts

 They are very much like cats in that they love to play fight with each other, but Koalas do not have sex for pleasure.
 The mating season is only about a month-long every year.

 They are marsupials, meaning that they carry their babies in a special mother’s pouch.
 The baby, or joey, rides in this pouch or on its mother’s back for close to a year.
-They live for around twenty years in the wild.
+Wild koalas typically live 10–15 years (females sometimes longer), while captive koalas can live over 20 years.

 Females will rear their babies alone while males live with others in groups and they all help to raise each other young koalas.
 Koalas mate typically between January and March.